software-mansion/starknet-jvm/README.md

 ## Reusing http clients

 Make sure you don't create a new provider every time you want to use one.
 Instead, you should reuse existing instance.
 This way you reuse connections and thread pools.
-You can read more about it [here](https://square.github.io/okhttp/4.x/okhttp/okhttp3/-ok-http-client/#okhttpclients-should-be-shared).

 ✅ **Do:**
 ```java